-During the year the College was in receipt of donations totalling £17.339m, of this figure £17.247m is for restricted purposes which include building work, student scholarships and administration of the Farmington Institute.
-Other income comprised £1.018m from student fees, £464k from student battels and £564K from conference income.
-Income also included £442k generated from the investment portfolio, all of which was released to unrestricted income to enable the college to meet its general running costs.
+During the year the College was in receipt of donations totalling £1.578m, of this figure £1.428m is for restricted purposes which include building work, student scholarships, administration of the Farmington Institute and the establishment and ongoing costs of the Wellbeing Research Centre.
+Other income comprised £1.117m from student fees, £509k from student battels and £471K from conference income.
+Income also included £508k generated from the investment portfolio, all of which was released to unrestricted income to enable the college to meet its general running costs.

-With the addition of £492k of net gains on investments the college generated net income in the year of £16.241m.
+With the addition of £660k of net gains on investments the college generated net income in the year of £546k.

-The College has a defined benefit pension scheme liability reserve of £215k, an adjustment of £15k to the previous year's provision being released in to the accounts for the year.
+The College has a defined benefit pension scheme liability reserve of £465k, an increase of £250k relating to a change in the assumptions used to calculate the liability and the resulting effect on the overall scheme deficit (see note 19 and 28).
 This has been deducted from the net assets of the College.